agusprayogi02/auto-upload-gdrive/README.md

 ### ``mimeType``
 Required: **YES**

-the mimeType of the file you want to upload `application/vnd.android.package-archive`
+the mimeType of the file you want to upload.
+Example value `application/vnd.android.package-archive`

 ## Contributing